What is ACMH?

 ACMH’s mission is that ALL Michigan children and youth with mental health challenges and their families live in safe, welcoming communities with access to needed services and supports.
 We understand that a key piece of achieving that mission is you!

-ACMH is also the Statewide Coordinator & Training Partner of Michigan’s Parent Support Partner Project, a statewide initiative of the Michigan Department of Community Health that provides peer-to-peer parent support to eligible families as a covered service under the EPSDT State Plan.
+ACMH is also the Statewide Coordinator & Training Partner of Michigan’s Parent Support Partner and Youth Peer Support services, a statewide initiative of the Michigan Department of Community Health that provides peer-to-peer parent support to eligible families as a covered service under the EPSDT State Plan.
 The Parent Support Partner service is an intervention-based approach to supporting families whose children receive services through a community mental health service provider.
-For more information about the Parent Support Partners, the Parent Support Partner Service, or how to bring this service to your area click here: (link to PSP page)
+For more information about the Parent Support Partners, the Parent Support Partner Service, or how to bring this service to your area click here.
+Youth Peer Support is a peer-delivered service for youth and young adults, designed to support youth and young adults with serious emotional disturbance/serious mental illness (SED/SMI) through shared activities and interventions in the form of direct support, information sharing, and skill building.
+To learn more about Youth Peer Support or bringing the service to your community click here.

 In addition to the activities above, ACMH also advocates for mental health policies that support children and youth with mental health challenges, their families and the agencies that serve them.